iceicepei/Partnet_data/README.md

 The mat file under the boxes folder stores the box corresponding to each leaf node of a model.

 ##### D. the labels folder
 The mat file under the labels folder corresponds to the type identification of each leaf node.
-As shown in the following figure, leaf node 7 represents the back of the chair (marked by number 0),leaf node 6 represents the chair cushion (marked by number 1),leaf nodes 1,4 and 5 represent legs (marked by number 2),and leaf node 2 and 3 represents the armrest of the chair (marked by number 3).
+As shown in the following table, leaf node 7 represents the back of the chair (marked by number 0),leaf node 6 represents the chair cushion (marked by number 1),leaf nodes 1,4 and 5 represent legs (marked by number 2),and leaf node 2 and 3 represents the armrest of the chair (marked by number 3).

 |  node ordinal number  |  7   | 2 | 3    | 6    |  4    | 5   | 1    |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |